 If you stay fit during the summer, you will enjoy winter sports even more during the winter.
 SnowTrex has some practical yoga tips for winter sports fans – with these exercises, you can become fit for the piste and also look great on skis and snowboards.

-Yoga and Winter Sports?
+Yoga and winter sports?

-The spiritual teachings from a warm India and the fast-paced winter sports of skiing and snowboarding in the cold – at first, the two seem to have nothing in common.
+The spiritual teachings from warm India and the fast-paced winter sports of skiing and snowboarding in the cold – at first, the two seem to have nothing in common.
 However, this combination is quite complementary despite many prejudices.

 In fact, more and more competitive and amateur athletes are excited about using yoga as a supplement to their training.
 The importance of developing an awareness of one’s own body has become firmly established in people’s minds.
 Yoga can play an important role in this.
 For competitive athletes in particular, kinesiotherapy, which originated in India, has become an alternative to increasing physical and mental fitness.